lukacsg/openlostcat/README.md

 ```

 Note that whenever a reference to a quantified (sub)expression is defined, its name must start with `##`.
 More explanation follows.

+Warning!
+If the input set of map objects in the proximity happens to be empty, the result of a universal quantification for the empty set will be `true`.

 ### Any-Condition (existential quantification)